 How do you let people know you appreciate them?
 Not even at work, but in everyday life, to family and friends?I think it's fair to say all of us have given our family and friends gifts at some point to let them know how much we care about them.

 Whether it's for a birthday, a holiday, to celebrate an accomplishment, to say thank you, or just to surprise someone out of the blue- we've all sent thoughtful personal gifts to the people we care about to let them know how much we value them.
 And although it might sound strange at first, the way you show your prospects and customers know you appreciate them, shouldn't be all that different.
 Sending personal gifts has the power to create and strengthen client relationships.

-For the prospects and customers that you're closest with, the people who you know and have some sort of relationship with already, a personal gift is a super-effective way of strengthening relationships and letting them know how much you value them.
+For the prospects and customers that you're closest with, the people with who you know and have some sort of relationship already, a personal gift is a super-effective way of strengthening relationships and letting them know how much you value them.

 At Alyce, most of our customers leverage personal gifting to make connections to start relationships with prospects.
 But once you've actually started developing that relationship, our most successful customers use personal gifting to turn their relationships from this: